A debtor will normally be bankrupt for one year. After this period they may be discharged.

 What happens to debts?

-- any liability incurred as a result of fraud or breach of trust on the debtors part
+- Any liability incurred by reason of fraud or breach of trust

 What happens to ingathered funds?

 Trustees will consider whether they are able to make any payments to creditors from the funds they gather in.
 They will invite claims and proof of the debt from all known creditors.
 Any payments made may not cover the full amount of the debt and can only be made once other costs, such as the trustee's fees and outlays, are met.
 The petitioning creditor is treated equally with other creditors although the costs of presenting the petition will be paid before other claims.

 Claims must be made on a creditors claim form (Form 11).